Did you ever start eating and couldn’t stop?

 Also, we are bombarded from all sides with commercials, promotions in supermarkets, desserts in restaurants and events.
 When we come to visit we are immediately offered refreshments etc.

 It attacks us from all sides.
-The more we tell ourselves that we shouldn’t or it’s forbidden, the desire for it grows more and more until it gets to the point of a boiling pressure cooker and explodes.
+The more we tell ourselves we’re not allowed to, the more the desire grows and increases until it reaches a boiling point, like an exploding pressure cooker.

 Result: Binge eating